 Can Emotions Cause You To Feel Physical Pain?

 If you have ever felt pain while you are dealing with a psychological issue, rest assured that it is not unnatural.
-According to Oklahoma pain physicians, you may feel chronic pain when you are dealing with anger management, feeling afraid or going through other intense emotion turmoil.
-Emotional ups and downs can either make your physical pain feel worse or it can lessen your pain.
-Studies show that there is a connection between your physical pain and mental pain.
+According to Oklahoma pain physicians, you may feel chronic pain when you are dealing with anger management, feeling afraid, or going through other intense emotional turmoil.
+Emotional ups and downs can either make your physical pain feel worse, or it can lessen your pain.
+Studies show that there is a connection between physical pain and mental pain.

 Connection Between Emotional Pain and Physical Pain:

-We humans are physical beings with mental and psychological characteristics along with the physical ones.
+We, humans, are physical beings with mental and psychological characteristics along with physical ones.
 When you are experiencing pain, you should keep all these three factors in mind.
 Mostly, you will feel physical pain when you have been injured.
 But sometimes, you may feel pain when you are undergoing a stressful situation.

-Oklahoma pain physicians say that you feel pain when your nervous system sends signal to your brain.
-Your nervous system may send these signals when you have been injured, have a disease, or there have been an inflammation.
-But as per recent researches, your mental state can also make your nervous system to send pain signals.
+Oklahoma pain physicians say that you feel pain when your nervous system sends signals to your brain.
+Your nervous system may send these signals when you have been injured, have a disease, or there has been inflammation.
+But as per recent research, your mental state can also make your nervous system send pain signals.

 Sorrow and Anger: